 The workshop aims to develop saxophone technique and performance in a friendly creative environment.
 Each class explores saxophone and musicianship skills that will enhance the individual and group performer.
 This includes music theory, methods of practice, sight reading, improvisation, aural work, and specific concepts to increase your knowledge on the saxophone.
 This is worked concurrently with a repertoire of saxophone music from different genres of music with a focus on Classical and Jazz.

 Weekly Saturday Jazz Workshops in Orpington (SE London) for anyone, any age, on any instrument, interested in developing their improvising skills and musicianship.
-It is a practical, performance based approach to learning in a supportive, inclusive and nurturing group.
-Through the playing and study of standard jazz repertoire we cover some of the essential requirements for improvising including ear training, rhythmic skills, developing your harmonic understanding, learning transcriptions of some classic recordings and building a jazz vocabulary.
-By better understanding the process of playing jazz and your role in the group and by using a variety of different practice methods and approaches you can gain confidence in your improvising.
-Limited numbers.
-See www.saturdayjazzworkshop.com for more details.
+It is a practical, performance based approach to learning in a nurturing group.
+Through the playing and study of standard jazz repertoire we cover some of the requirements for improvising including ear training, rhythmic skills, developing your harmonic understanding, learning transcriptions of some classic recordings and building a jazz vocabulary.
+Limited numbers. www.saturdayjazzworkshop.com

 British and International Vocal (Jazz) Academy (BIVJA) workshop course is a high quality enterprise implementing the skills and experience of a full rhythm section.
 For those who wish to acquire a greater understanding of the working of that rhythm section plus harmony, aural, jazz music theory and jazz style through practical sessions integrating performance, audience communication, history, safe vocal technique, extending range and improvisation and all ‘tools of the trade’.
 In Ealing, BIVJA promotes a warm but challenging environment and as the course develops ALL students will have acquired some practical knowledge of piano, bass, kit and percussion playing and band leading skills in addition to vocal and technical skills.
 The support group created will assist students in self-promotion and performance opportunities.
 Verona Chard – 020 8992 1571 – leave message, and contact details.
 07985 440902 www.veronachard.com/bivja firstname.lastname@example.org